77panic/Mango-Unblocked/README.md

 ## Usage | IGNORE

-If you intend on starting your own game website and plan to use mine or just wanna mess around.
+Suppose you intend on starting your game website and plan to use mine or wanna mess around.
 Please read the [License](https://github.com/77panic/77panic.github.io/blob/main/LICENSE).

 ## Licensing | IGNORE